nobodyisnobody/write-ups/MetaCtf.2021/pwn/Sequential.Shellcode/README.md

 ![](https://raw.githubusercontent.com/nobodyisnobody/write-ups/main/MetaCtf.2021/pwn/Sequential.Shellcode/pics/registers.png)

-you can see that we set rcx to 0x0f above.
+you can see that we set rcx to 0x0f above, and that rdx & rax registers points to the beginning of our shellcode.

 first we will use:

 `04 05       add al,5`

-like this we can change it to a syscall with the next instruction, that will modify the 04 opcode to 0F
+like this we can change it to a syscall with the next instruction, that will modify the 04 opcode to 0F.

 `  or byte ptr[rdx],cl`